Frequently Asked Questions - Pricing & Licensing

 - I have a sales-related question that I haven't found an answer to.
 How do I contact you?

-There are two basic types of Agents: Helper Agents, which cannot initiate builds but can contribute processing power to distributed builds, and Builder Agents, that can initiate distributed builds.
-Builder Agents also include the Helper Agent functionality.
-You would typically need Builder Agents for all machines that start builds, and a few Helper Agents for machines that can contribute processing power to distributed builds.
+Every Initiator Agent also includes an Helper Agent functionality.
+Typically, you need Initiator Agents for all machines that start builds, and a few Helper Agents for machines that can contribute processing power to distributed builds.

-The best way to figure out which license structure best suits your need is to try the IncrediBuild ROI Calculator.
-This will give a detailed explanation as well as a price quote.
+The IncrediBuild ROI Calculator is the best tool to use to figure out which license structure best suits your needs.
+This calculator provides a detailed explanation, as well as a price quote.

 A: If you are purchasing online, make sure you mark this option in the online purchase form ("Check here if you wish to add...").
 In addition, please verify that you are receiving the volume discount you are entitled to.